aescarias/pdfnaut/docs/source/index.rst

          python -m pip install pdfnaut

 .. important::
-   While ``pdfnaut`` supports encryption, it does not implement these algorithms.
-You must either supply your own implementations or preferably install a package like ``pycryptodome`` that includes these algorithms.
+   While ``pdfnaut`` supports encryption with ARC4 and AES, it does not include their implementations by default.
+You must either supply your own or preferably install a supported package like ``pycryptodome`` that can provide these.

 Examples
 --------

-The next example illustrates how ``pdfnaut`` can currently be used to read an existing PDF.
-Note that, due to the low-level nature of ``pdfnaut``, reading and extracting data from each document will require existing knowledge of its structure.
+The low-level API, seen in the example below, illustrates how ``pdfnaut`` can be used to inspect PDFs and retrieve information.
+Of course, each PDF will have a different structure and so knowledge of that structure is needed.

 .. code-block:: python